What to Do If You See a Bear

-If you are in a developed area (e.g. campground, parking lot, lodging area) or if a bear approaches you, act immediately to scare it away: make as much noise as possible by yelling very loudly (don't worry about waking people up if it's nighttime).
+If you are in a developed area (e.g. campground, parking lot) or if a bear approaches you, act immediately to scare it away: make as much noise as possible by yelling as loudly and aggressively as possible.
 If you are with other people, stand together to present a more intimidating figure, but do not surround the bear.

 The intent is not to harm the bear, but to scare it from the area and restore its natural fear of people by providing a negative experience.

 If you see a bear anywhere else, keep your distance (at least 50 yards, or about the distance four shuttle buses parked end to end would take up).
 If you get closer, you will be helping the bear become used to being around people.
 Bears that become comfortable around people lose their natural fear of us and sometimes become too aggressive; sometimes they then have to be killed.